 #9.
 Use a CDN for faster content delivery

 You must have heard the CDN makes your site faster.
-CDN like Cloudflare, Bunny CDN, QUIC.cloud CDN are my personal favorite.
+CDN like Cloudflare, Bunny CDN, QUIC.cloud CDN is my personal favorite.
 Bunny CDN is a cheaper choice than others but it does deliver good performance.
 Once your CDN is configured you can connect/use CDN URL in your caching plugin.
 It’s very easy to configure yet super useful.

 If you are already using Cloudflare CDN it is worth enabling the automatic platform optimization.
 It can significantly reduce your TTFB and improve content printing time.